 The University of Arkansas Master Gardeners sponsor events in a wide range of activities including educational seminars and workshops, youth gardening programs, plant therapy work with hospitals and nursing homes, community beautification projects all helping to disseminate horticulture information.
 Annual plant sales are a great way to educate the public on the right plant for the right location.

-The 2024 Janet B. Carson County Scholarship and 2024-2025 Janet B. Carson Student Scholarship applications will be available late summer 2023.
+The 2024 Janet B. Carson County Sanctioned Project Scholarship and 2024-2025 Janet B. Carson High School Senior Scholarship applications are available.

 The 2022 MG Award documents are available for use.
 The award nomination documents

 have been sent to MG Program Presidents and County Agents.
 Please contact your Master

 Gardener President or County Extension Agent for these nomination documents.
 Click here for more information.